Liubsyy/JarEditor/README.md

 ### SDK Default Versions

-When compiling and selecting **SDK Default**, the corresponding JDK version is as follows
+When compiling and selecting **SDK Default**, the runtime JDK (JBR) integrated by Jetbrains is used.
+If SDK Default is not selected, the JDK installed by the specific user will be used.

 IDEA|JDK
 ---|---
-IDEA 2020.3 - IDEA 2022.1 |JDK 11
+IDEA 2020.3 - IDEA 2022.1 |JBR JDK11
-IDEA 2022.2 - IDEA 2024.1 |JDK 17
+IDEA 2022.2 - IDEA 2024.1 |JBR JDK17
-IDEA 2024.2 and later |JDK 21
+IDEA 2024.2 and later |JBR JDK21